for-giobbe/PAINT/markdowns/part_6.md

 Then we can find the single copy genes in crema for dnds analyses.
-We are going to restrict our analyses to this subset, due to the difficulties in analyzing multi-copy ones: for this it is not straightforward if one should consider the branch leading to the multicopy genes or the terminal branches only.
+We are going to restrict our analyses to this subset, due to the difficulties in analyzing multi-copy genes: for these it is not straightforward if one should consider the speciation branch leading to the multicopy genes or the terminal branches only.
-As we are interested in the bigger picture, I think that - if the genes underlying the ant-plant interaction evolve at a faster rate than the average - we would be able to see this phenomenon anyway.
+As we are interested in the bigger picture, I think that - if the genes underlying the ant-plant interaction evolve at a faster rate than the average - we would be able to see such a signal anyway.
+Here are all orthogroups in which crema has a single-copy gene.

 ```